yssource/rhai/doc/src/language/switch.md

 Therefore, in environments where it is desirable to [overload][operator overloading] the `==` operator - though it is difficult to think of valid scenarios where you'd want `1 == 1` to return something other than `true` - avoid using the `switch` expression.

+### Efficiency

+Because the `switch` expression works through a look-up table, it is very efficient even for _large_ number of cases; in fact, switching is an O(1) operation regardless of the size of the data and number of cases to match.

+A long `if`-`else if` chain becomes increasingly slower with each additional case because essentially an O(n) _linear scan_ is performed.